Heinrichswil-Winistorf: Economy

 In 2000, there were 31 workers who commuted into the municipality and 221 workers who commuted away.
 The municipality is a net exporter of workers, with about 7.1 workers leaving the municipality for every one entering.
 Of the working population, 6.8% used public transportation to get to work, and 69.1% used a private car.

 Religion

 From the 2000 census, 176 or 33.3% were Roman Catholic, while 243 or 46.0% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 member of an Orthodox church who belonged, there were 2 individuals (or about 0.38% of the population) who belonged to the Christian Catholic Church, and there were 14 individuals (or about 2.65% of the population) who belonged to another Christian church.
 There were 3 (or about 0.57% of the population) who were Islamic.
-There FALSE and 1 individual who belonged to another church.
 85 (or about 16.10% of the population) belonged to no church, are agnostic or atheist, and 3 individuals (or about 0.57% of the population) did not answer the question.